semanticClimate/p/en/events/TG_FORCE11.md

 - Training materials
 - White papers and reports

-The FORCE11 Semantic Climate Task Group is an international open-science initiative dedicated to transforming climate knowledge into structured, reusable, and machine-readable resources.
+The FORCE11 Semantic Climate Working Group is an international open-science initiative dedicated to transforming climate knowledge into structured, reusable, and machine-readable resources.
 By combining semantic technologies, artificial intelligence, open scholarship, and community participation, the project aims to make climate information more accessible for researchers, educators, policymakers, and citizens.

 The project is developed under the principles of Open Notebook Science, transparency, reproducibility, and knowledge equity.
 Our work focuses on converting climate-related documents, reports, and scholarly publications into semantic resources that can be searched, linked, analyzed, and reused.